The-Frontier/FrontierObsidian/unpublished/0 Authoring Content.md

 > It is recommended to only use .svg files when embedding images, as they will scale losless on the website.
 If nothing else is available, .png files are also a good choice.
 Try to avoid .jpg files.

 ### Embedding Static Content
-When wanting to add
-There are 2 ways of adding static content (videos, pdf).
-One way is to treat it as asset and put it into a folder in which case the file will be accessible through its path ie. `path/to/static.pdf`.
-Or treat is as a static file in which case the file should be sasved under ``
+When wanting to add static content like videso or pdf files, you can simply add the file to the current folder.
+It will be accessible through its path ie. `path/to/static.pdf`.
+The file can be linked

 ## Quartz
 Since all markdown syntax is supported, there is only very few Quartz specific syntax to adhere to.
 Furthermore as you have noticed, files and folders in the  `unpublished` folder will not be published to the website and stay private.